cobusgreyling/moltbook-17-studies/README.md

 Three papers challenge the consensus narrative in important ways.

-### The Moltbook Illusion…most viral content was human-planted.
+### The Moltbook illusion…most viral content was human-planted.

 > *The Moltbook Illusion…most viral content was human-planted.*